 The pristine landscapes seem surreal as mountains and crevasses loom around you.

-Tip: You can also book a tour to go inside an ice cave.
+Tip: For a more up close and personal view you may also book a tour to go inside an ice cave.

 You can see the Eyjafjallajokull volcano towering above you as you drive along the Ring Road.
 You can stop for a better look at the museum which provides information about the infamous 2010 eruption of the volcano.
 You can also opt to get a bird’s eye view of the volcano with a helicopter flight.
 A number of helicopter operators run out of Reykjavik.

 2 thoughts on “Road trip!
 Exploring Iceland's South Coast”

 Amazing Pictures and Place is beautiful.
 Guide is the important part, as he knows that where to go and what things we can do in particular area.

 Thanks for sharing!